 framing real life events as a performance

-captured as a color photographic self portrait and essay with images of other works discussed in the essay
+captured as a color photographic self portrait and essay

 The CASUALTIES OF CAPITALISM’S COMMERCE of TOXIC SUBSTANCES